 Bruce Street is a prime example that through a strong partnership between our interior and architecture teams, an elevated design proposition has helped us achieve a refined design outcome.”

 Moving up the levels, the building will offer half or full floor tenancies.
-Working on various test fits options, we are working with the client to offer a suite of layout options for potential tenants.
-All offices spaces are designed with wellness initiatives in mind.
+All office spaces are designed with wellness initiatives in mind.
 With large operable windows and sliding doors for natural ventilation, tenants will benefit from elevated views out.
-Deep balconies keep the sun off the glazing and will give all office spaces access to large private outdoor space.
+Deep balconies keep the sun off the glazing and will give all office spaces access to large private outdoor spaces.

-After identifying Kensington as an overlooked city fringe suburb, developer, Medley Property Group, acquired the site off market and engaged Carr to help realise its vision to rejuvenating a mixed-use and lower-scaled part of Kensington.
+After identifying Kensington as an overlooked city fringe suburb, developer Medley Property Group acquired the site off market and engaged Carr to help realise its vision to rejuvenate a mixed-use and lower-scaled part of Kensington.
 Bruce Street directly responds to its location and sets to offer a complete contemporary workspace.
-Setting a new benchmark for green design as the first project to pass Melbourne City Council’s Green Factor Tool, The Bruce will be the first of its kind.
+Setting a new benchmark for green design as the first project to pass Melbourne City Council’s Green Factor Tool, Bruce Street is the first of its kind.

-Read a site update as the The Bruce nears completion and the construction and delivery benefits of a dual disciplined approach.
+Read more about the construction and delivery benefits of a dual disciplined approach.